 Residents Maintain Autonomy

-In Arbor Terrace Healthcare Center, 17.29% Percentage of Patients
+In Arbor Terrace Healthcare Center, 16.1% of Patients

-This is the percent of residents that required additional assistance with activities of daily living over time.
+This tells you the percent of residents that required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Arbor Terrace Healthcare Center, 18.08% Percentage of Residents
+In Arbor Terrace Healthcare Center, 14.15% of Residents

-This indicates the percentage of patients that maintained mobility over time.
-Retaining mobility can be a great sign for residents' well-being.
+This indicates the percentage of patients who maintained mobility over time.
+Preserving mobility is usually a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Arbor Terrace Healthcare Center, 18.08 Percentage of Residents Rehospitalized
+In Arbor Terrace Healthcare Center, 14.15% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Arbor Terrace Healthcare Center, 11.87 Percentage of Patients
+In Arbor Terrace Healthcare Center, 16.33% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Arbor Terrace Healthcare Center, 66.73% Percentage of Resident
+In Arbor Terrace Healthcare Center, 62.6% of Resident

 - Fresenius Kidney Care Concho Valley, LLC1.34 miles away2018 Pulliam Street San Angelo Texas 76905Dialysis Stations: 24 (325) 481-0798